close

 Principal and Founder

-My life’s work has always been guided by a keen interest in creative problem solving, visual excellence, and a joy (and kuleana) in community building.
-My years as a dancer and my first career in museum education and exhibitions built a solid foundation in project management and creative execution.
+I’m lit up by the creative process and problem solving, ‘āina intelligence in our natural world, systems design and visual excellence, and making meaning.
+My years as a dancer and my first career in museum education and exhibitions built a solid foundation in project management, creative execution, and leading groups.

 A favorite 11 year old in my life describes me as “A tiger chasing a butterfly.”